dbcli/pgcli/docs/pages/building_prompts.rst

 Adding a bottom toolbar is as easy as passing a ``get_bottom_toolbar_tokens`` function to :func:`~prompt_toolkit.shortcuts.prompt`.
 The function is called every time the prompt is rendered (at least on every key stroke), so the bottom toolbar can be used to display dynamic information.
-It receives a :class:`~prompt_toolkit.interface.CommandLineInterface` and should return a list of tokens.
+It should return formatted text or a list of ``(style, text)`` tuples.
 The toolbar is always erased when the prompt returns.

 .. code:: python

     from prompt_toolkit import prompt
     from prompt_toolkit.styles import Style

-    def bottom_toolbar(cli):
+    def bottom_toolbar():
         return [('class:bottom-toolbar', ' This is a toolbar. ')]

     style = Style.from_dict({